Gift of The Print Club of Cleveland 1931.268

 Catalogue raisonné: Dückers E66

-In Street, George Grosz lays out the nightmare of postwar Germany: the disabled, homeless soldier panhandling; the overstuffed bourgeois capitalist; the dismal grind of the workers; and the shameless prostitute.
+In this print, George Grosz lays out the nightmare of postwar Germany: the disabled, homeless soldier panhandling; the overstuffed bourgeois capitalist; the dismal grind of the workers; and the shameless prostitute.
 This image reveals his satirical—verging on misanthropic—view of German society after the war.
 He wrote: “The slaughter takes place on the city streets.”
 Grosz’s approach to printmaking differed from that of many of his contemporaries.
 He saw it as a means to reproduce his drawings, thus quickly distributing his political and social ideas to the widest possible audience.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email email@example.com.